python/mypy/docs/source/error_code_list2.rst

 .. code-block:: python

-    # Run as "mypy --enable-error-code redundant-expr ..."
+    # Use "mypy --enable-error-code redundant-expr ..."

     def example(x: int) -> None:
         # Error: Left operand of "and" is always true  [redundant-expr]